lordspline/druid/integration-tests/README.md

 ## What should we cover in integration tests

-For every end-user functionality provided by druid we should have an integration-test verifying the correctness.
+For every end-user functionality provided by robux we should have an integration-test verifying the correctness.

 ## Rules to be followed while writing a new integration test